dalesgit/zettelkasten/wholehearted-faith-notes-1-to-40.md

 She always grounded herself in her own life experience, believing that the truest work was the most personal.

-Prologue: Because They Said Yes
+## 2Prologue: Because They Said Yes

 Highlight (blue) \- Page 2